Prakhil-tp/paleofetch/README.md

 ==========

 It's fork of `ss7m/paleofetch` with the support for only single GPU.
 The original gpu details-fetching code wasn't working for me.
-So, I removed unnecessary complexities and made it fetch only single GPU details.
+Therefore, I removed unnecessary complexities and made it fetch only single GPU details.

 A rewrite of [neofetch](https://github.com/dylanaraps/neofetch) in C.